 Some patients reported a feeling of clarity, focus for the future, and a sense of control, as the BPD diagnosis provided something tangible they could grasp.
 Others felt out of control with the diagnosis due to a lack of understanding when providers were not forthcoming with information and not communicating any hope for recovery.
 Relief or distress after receiving the diagnosis was related to the extent that patients felt empowered with the knowledge and what they could do to recover.
-Unfortunately, the subjects consistently reported feeling that receiving the diagnosis was quickly followed by a withdrawal of services [173].
+Unfortunately, the subjects consistently reported feeling that receiving the diagnosis was quickly followed by a withdrawal of services [141].

 The theme of rejection in the clinical setting is reported throughout the literature.
 A primary contributor may be the diagnosis itself.
 Many clinicians believe that treating the personality of a patient is impossible, resulting in persons with BPD receiving mental health care only during a crisis for exacerbated symptoms instead of ongoing treatment that addresses the full dimension of the disorder.
 Use of mental health services during crises is time-limited and brief, and the absence of lasting benefit from the short duration of therapy reinforces professional views that BPD is untreatable, which strengthens the associated stigma.
 Many patients diagnosed with BPD report feeling stigmatized during contacts with the mental health system, with staff assuming the patient is difficult, manipulative, and attention seeking.
-Many also report feeling blamed for their condition when the greatest message they seek is one of legitimacy and basic acceptance [8; 174].

-Families often feel just as blamed by clinicians for their loved one's illness, and despite the growing body of evidence of substantial heritable and innate contribution to the development of BPD, there remains an unwavering view by some professionals that someone is culpable for a person's BPD [8; 174].
-The misconception of BPD as solely the result of environmental stressors such as childhood abuse and trauma had been so persistent and salient that some therapists have used "recovered memory therapies" in treating BPD [12; 175].
+Many also report feeling blamed for their condition when the greatest message they seek is one of legitimacy and basic acceptance [8; 142].
+The results of one systematic review indicate that there is a substantial difference in a patient's understanding and interpretation of a BPD diagnosis, depending on whether the diagnosis is well- or poorly delivered [143].
+The way in which a diagnosis of BPD is shared by the clinician with the patient shapes the patient's hope for recovery and subsequent use of healthcare services.
+Families often feel just as blamed by clinicians for their loved one's illness, and despite the growing body of evidence of substantial heritable and innate contribution to the development of BPD, there remains an unwavering view by some professionals that someone is culpable for a person's BPD [8; 142].
+The misconception of BPD as solely the result of environmental stressors such as childhood abuse and trauma had been so persistent and salient that some therapists have used "recovered memory therapies" in treating BPD [12; 144].

 A positive development in the United States has been the increased attention on and consideration of the perspective gained from those with psychiatric diagnoses and their families.
 Although not yet universally embraced or valued by mental health systems and professionals, many have come to appreciate the importance of their input when applied to treatment and service design, delivery, and evaluation.
-A byproduct has been the redefined relationships between mental health consumers/family members and professionals and the reduction in discrimination and bias [8; 176].
+Greater attention to the voices of those living with BPD can help inform delivery of new methods of person-centered care [145].
+A byproduct has been the redefined relationships between mental health consumers/family members and professionals and the reduction in discrimination and bias [8; 146].